VA Home Improvement Loans

 A VA cash-out refinance can work as a VA rehab loan if your home needs significant work to be done but the home must meet minimum property standards by the time you close on your loan.
 The VA cash-out refinance can act as a home equity loan tapping the equity in your home with a new first mortgage for repairs and improvements.
 Note that the home has to be your primary residence to qualify for a VA cash-out refinance for home improvements.

 A VA home appraisal confirms that all of the minimum property requirements are present in the home.
 The VA home appraisal must be completed by a qualified, independent VA home appraiser.
 The VA home appraisal is a different service than the home inspection.
 The appraiser is selected by the US Department of Veterans Affairs on each VA loan.

 A home inspection is a thorough investigation of the home to help make buyers aware of any potential issues with the home.
 It’s a more in-depth review of the home that’s very important for protecting home buyers.
 A VA appraisal does not replace the need for a home inspection.

 Home Improvement Loans for Disabled Veterans

-Disabled veterans who need to remodel their current home in order to make it accessible for themselves are eligible for special housing grants that help cover the cost of these expensive renovations.
+Disabled veterans who need to remodel their current homes in order to make them accessible for themselves are eligible for special housing grants that help cover the cost of these expensive renovations.

 There are a variety of benefits disabled veterans receive when obtaining a VA home loan.
 In addition to these benefits, disabled veterans may also qualify for specific grants that help cover the cost of making accessibility modifications to the home.
 There are two grants available for disabled veterans with a 100% service-connected disability rating from the VA: the Special Housing Adaptation (SHA) and the Specially Adapted Housing (SAH) grant.